Bill Crow: Early life

 Crow was born on December 27, 1927, in Othello, Washington, but spent his childhood in Kirkland, Washington.
-In fourth grade, he took up the trumpet and in the sixth grade he switched to baritone horn.
+In fourth grade, he took up the trumpet, and in sixth grade, he switched to baritone horn.
 He played drums in his high school swing band.
-He joined the Army in 1946, where he played the baritone horn in the 2nd Army Band and drums in a Service Club band.
-He remained in the army until 1949.
+He joined the United States Army in 1946, where he played the baritone horn in the 2nd Army Band and drums in a Service Club band.
+He remained in the Army until 1949.
 After leaving the Army, he played drums and valve trombone while a student at the University of Washington.

-Later life and career
+Career

 In 1950, Crow moved to New York City, playing the valve trombone and drums.
-On a summer job in Tupper Lake NY at the Altamont Hotel he taught himself to play the string bass.
-Within two years of starting to play the bass, he played with Teddy Charles and was with Stan Getz from October 1952 to April of the following year.
-He joined the Claude Thornhill band for the summer of 1953, moved to the Terry Gibbs Quartet that fall, and in 1954 he moved to the Marian McPartland Trio at the Hickory House in NYC, with Joe Morello at the drums.
-He was the bassist with Gerry Mulligan's sextet and quartet during the mid to late 1950s and early 1960s.
+On a summer job at the Altamont Hotel in Tupper Lake, New York, he taught himself to play the string bass.
+Within two years of starting to play bass, he played with Teddy Charles and was with Stan Getz from October 1952 to April of the following year.
+He joined the Claude Thornhill band for the summer of 1953, moved to the Terry Gibbs Quartet that fall, and in 1954 moved to the Marian McPartland Trio at the Hickory House in New York City, with Joe Morello at the drums.
+He was the bassist with Gerry Mulligan's sextet and quartet and the Mulligan Concert Jazz Band during the mid to late 1950s and early 1960s.
 While with Mulligan, he studied the bass with Fred Zimmerman, of the New York Philharmonic.
-In 1956 he was with Jay and Kai (J.J.
-Johnson and Kai Winding) for several engagements including the Newport Jazz Festival.
-And in 1962 he joined the Benny Goodman band for a summer tour of the Soviet Union.
+In 1956, he was with Jay and Kai (J.J.
+Johnson and Kai Winding) for several engagements, including the Newport Jazz Festival.
+In 1962, he joined the Benny Goodman band for a summer tour of the Soviet Union.